 • Stand-alone legislation in the General Assembly this year, SB 172/HB 463, is currently enrolled and is awaiting the Governor's approval.
 The legislation establishes "Health Equity Resources Communities" and CHRC staff continues preparations to implement the provisions of the bill and the Relief Act.
-In process activities include: 1) working with MDH, the Governor's Office and the Presiding Officers to fill the appointments on the newly established HERC Advisory Committee by July 1, 2021; 2) recruiting immediately for the HERC Project Director; and 3) developing the competitive Pathways RFP for release during Summer 2021 for the initial funding (approximately \$13 million) in accordance with the language of the Relief Act.
+In process activities include: 1) working with MDH, the Governor's Office and the Presiding Officers to fill the appointments on the newly established HERC Advisory Committee by July 1, 2021; 2) recruiting immediately for the HERC Project Director; and 3) developing the competitive Pathways RFP for release during Summer 2021 for the initial funding (approximately \$13M) in accordance with the language of the Relief Act.
+The Governor's Office and the Speaker of the House have made appointments to the HERC Advisory Committee, and it is anticipated that the Senate President will make appointments soon.